-Dr. Roach: Low iron causes: not getting enough or losing too much
+Doc: Low iron causes: not enough, losing too much

 Dear Dr. Roach: I am 76 years old.
 For the past three years, my hemoglobin has been very low.
 The lowest it has been is 7.
 I took iron for more than three months, and it made no difference.
 I have been checked several times for internal bleeding and do not have any.
 I have rheumatoid arthritis and take azathioprine.
 I was taken off my medication, thinking that was the problem, and it made no difference.
 My blood count went up on 5 mg of prednisone, but went back down when it was reduced to 2.5 mg.
 What do you suggest at this point?